solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 - Issue a hard fork at the highest oc slot and change shred version in Gossip.
 - Execute the current --wait-for-supermajority logic and wait for 75%.

-Before a validator enters restart, it will still respond to LastVotedForkSlots and send Heaviest messages periodically.
+Before a validator enters restart, it will still propagate LastVotedForkSlots and Heaviest messages in Gossip.
+After the restart,its shred_version will be updated so it will no longer send or propagate Gossip messages for restart.

 ## Impact